 Thunderbolt has changed throughout time (Thunderbolt, Thunderbolt 2, and Thunderbolt 3).
-USB-C to give users a universal port combined with Thunderbolt, with Thunderbolt 3 serving as the internal functionality and USB-C serving as the port’s form.
+USB-C gives users a universal port combined with Thunderbolt, with Thunderbolt 3 as the internal functionality and USB-C as the port’s form.

 Many people are confused about the differences between the two as a result of this improvement.
 Let’s look at the capabilities of each to have a better idea of the distinctions between them.